Fluoride Varnish - Safety and Effectiveness

 Is Fluoride Varnish Safe?

-According to resident expert Dr. Khushbu Aggarwal, fluoride, and therefore fluoride varnishes, are considered safe when used appropriately.
+According to resident expert Dr. Khushbu Aggarwal, fluoride varnish is considered safe when used appropriately.

 Fluoride varnish is considered a low-risk treatment.
-Only a small amount is used during application, so you will hardly swallow fluoride.
+Only a small amount is used during application, so you are unlikely to swallow much fluoride.

 Speak to a dental professional if you or your child receives fluoride in other forms, such as: